macOS / Linux

 )

-Activate returns the N most cognitively relevant engrams for a given context — ranked by BM25 score, decay state, Hebbian associations, and graph depth:
+Activate returns the N most cognitively relevant engrams for a given context — ranked by BM25 score, temporal priority (recency + access frequency), Hebbian associations, and graph depth:

 for _, r := range results.Engrams {